peterhinch/micropython-fourier/README.md

 the use of window functions.
 There is an option to convert polar magnitudes to dB.

+The principal purpose of this library is for processing signals acquired from a Pyboard ADC.
+Features are targeted at typical engineering applications.
+It can be used with arbitrary data in other applications, but such users may also want to consider [ulab](https://github.com/v923z/micropython-ulab.git) which is a "micro" version of NumPy implemented as a C module.

-# 2. Limitations
+# 2. Design

-This code effectively replaces my integer based converter: the ARM FPU is so fast that integer code offers no speed advantage.
+This code obsoletes my integer based converter which was written before the inline assembler supported floating point instructions: the ARM FPU is so fast that integer code offers no speed advantage.
 The use of floating point avoids problems with scaling and loss of precision which become apparent when integers are used for transforms with more than 256 bins.

 `adc.read_timed()` may be used for data acquisition.
 It blocks until completion but is designed to work up to about a 750KHz sample rate.